 Graphic exhibition:

-At Tallinn University’s Tallinn gallery (05.2019 – 09.2019)
+At Tallinn University’s Tallinn Gallery (05.2019 – 09.2019)

-At Tallinn University café “Oaas” (10.2019 – 05.2021)
+At Tallinn University’s café “Oaas” (10.2019 – 05.2021)

 Is this normal?

-Is form the norm?
+Is the form a norm?

-Which influences which?
+Which one affects which?

 Look and you will see further!